YauHerman/1340-Easy-Tabling/README.md

 When users exit the program, final table configuration total amount of transaction of each table will be output to report.txt We hope this can assist owners in adding up profit.

+## Compilation Instruction

+To compile the program, clone the whole source code, use "make tabler" command at the root folder, the program "tabler.exe" will be generated.

+## Execution Instruction

+To execute the program, use "tabler" command at the root folder after compliation is done.
+On windows, you can double click "tabler.exe" to run execute it.